 Each log is marked with a number.
-These numbers will help you identify the log when installing.
+These numbers will help you identify the log when installing (see chart on page 19).
 It is very important to install these logs exactly as instructed.
 Do not modify logs.
 Only use logs supplied with heater.